St John's Beaumont School

-St John's Beaumont School is a private day and boarding Jesuit preparatory school, and is for boys aged 3 to 13 years old.
+St John's Beaumont School is a private day and boarding preparatory school, and is for boys and girls aged 3 to 13 years old.
 It is situated between Englefield Green and Old Windsor on Priest's Hill, with the school building in Surrey and the sports fields in Berkshire.
 It was opened in 1888, and it is the oldest purpose-built preparatory school in the UK.
 The building is Grade II listed and was designed by John Francis Bentley in Tudor style with a Perpendicular chapel, and it was named St John's, in honour of St John Berchmans, who was canonised that year.

 History

-The school was founded by the Roman Catholic Society of Jesus and was built as a preparatory school for Beaumont College.
+The school was founded by the Roman Catholic Society of Jesus, also known as the Jesuits, and was built as a boys' preparatory school for Beaumont College.
 On 25 September 1888 the school was opened by the Bishop of Southwark, John Baptist Butt.

 In 1970, after an initial period of uncertainty following the closure of Beaumont College in 1967, the governors of Stonyhurst College accepted responsibility for St John's.
 However students go on, as well as to Stonyhurst, to nearer schools such as Eton College, Winchester College, Radley College and Harrow.

+In 2023, the school officially became co-educational.
+In 2025, the running of school was handed over by the Jesuits to Intellego Education.